garden-io/garden/docs/reference/commands.md

 Note: You can get a list of commands in the CLI by running `garden -h/--help`, and detailed help for each command using `garden <command> -h/--help`

+The _Outputs_ sections show the output structure when running the command with `--output yaml`.
+The same structure is used when `--output json` is used and when querying through the REST API, but in JSON format.

 ##### Global options

 The following option flags can be used with any of the CLI commands: